greg0ire/git_template/README.md

 `set tags+=.git/tags` to your .vimrc - some plugins (like [ctrlp-tjump][5]) require this to see the tags even if fugitive is installed.

+### Exuberant Ctags hook (patched ctags version)

+Same as above but uses a [patched version of ctags][6] with improved PHP language support.
+Only use one of ctags hooks at a time.

 ### Composer hook

 This set of scripts monitor `composer.lock` changes and updates your vendor